tins2831/gtao-ps4-lag/README.md

 ### Setup
 To begin, you should create a hotspot on your linux system. [linux-router](https://github.com/garywill/linux-router) allows you to easily create one.

 Press q at the prompt or Ctrl + C to exit.
+To stop the lag switch, press any key.
+To restart the lag switch, press any key after it's been stopped and the prompt is displayed (`v>> `).
 ```
 $ git clone https://github.com/tins2831/gtao-ps4-lag.git
 $ cd gtao-ps4-lag